TheoW03/TheoW03/README.md

 I want to learn more about webdev and Systems level programming.
 C/C++. also want to try game modding. and maybe the unitity framework.

-what Im doing to acheieve this is I downloaded codeblocks for C/C++ and Game modding I downloaded Forge and the mode framework trying to figure out how to set it up but Ill get it.
+what Im doing to acheieve this is I downloaded codeblocks for C/C++ and Game modding I downloaded Forge and the minecraft mod framework trying to figure out how to set it up but Ill get it. hopefully. and webdev. just check my repos

 Im also very passionate with programming and CS. to the point it can be problematic.